 A medium sized public open space located between Clapham, Balham and Streatham.

-Agnes Riley Gardens is located on what used to be the grounds of Oakfield House, which was owned by a Mr. Frederick Riley, who then donated in 1931 to the public in memory of his wife Agnes after her death.
+Agnes Riley Gardens is located on what used to be the grounds of Oakfield House.
+This was owned by a Mr. Frederick Riley, who in 1931 donated it to the public in memory of his wife Agnes after her death.
 It was laid out as a public open space in successive stages between 1938 and 1954.

-Agnes Riley Gardens contains a children’s playground, a paddling pool, two multiuse games areas and a community garden which is managed by the Friends of Agnes Riley Gardens.
+Agnes Riley Gardens contains a children’s playground, a new wet play facility, two multiuse games areas and a community garden which is managed by the Friends of Agnes Riley Gardens.

 The rest of the site is landscaped with lawns, trees and herbaceous beds.
-It also contains a small pond at its centre, which is probably a remnant of the original gardens of Oakfield House, but is now managed for its wildlife interest.
+It also contains a pond at its centre, which is probably a remnant of the original gardens of Oakfield House but is now laid out and managed for its wildlife interest.

 Other useful information